 (1) Understand your rights and the limits on what school officials can demand.
 Near the bottom of the PI-1206 it says,“Recommendations: It is recommended that a copy of the following be maintained in your home if you are homeschooling children: A school calendar verifying a minimum of 875 hours of instruction.
 Course outlines verifying that there exists a sequentially progressive curriculum of fundamental instruction.”

 This statement has appeared on PI-1206 forms since 1984.
 Remember that the DPI does NOT have the authority to require that you keep either a school calendar or course outlines, and local school district officials do NOT have the authority to ask you for them.
-(However, officials do have the authority to ask to see your attendance records.
-See WPA handbook, page 82, for information.)
+(Officials do have the authority to ask to see your attendance records to prove compliance with the compulsory attendance law.)

 If an official asks to see your school calendar or course outlines, politely respond that they do not have the authority to make such a request.
-If you need more help, see the WPA handbook or contact your Regional Contact or WPA.
+If you need more help, contact a Regional Contact or WPA.

 (2) If your child was enrolled in a public or conventional private school, WPA recommends that you write a letter to the principal, as a courtesy, letting them know that your child will no longer be attending that school and ask that your child be removed from the school’s attendance rolls.
 Take the letter and a copy of your PI-1206 to the school and ask that the principal sign as verification that they have received the information and will remove your child from the attendance rolls.
 Your PI-1206 has a date/time stamp in the lower right-hand corner that is the official date/time you began homeschooling.
 Keep this signed copy for your records.